8 Places You Didn’t Know Had Hidden Cameras

 Sure, you already know your laptop has a camera.
 But here’s the question: Is it recording you without you knowing?
 Creepily enough, it might be.
 Hackers can use malware to turn on another person’s laptop camera remotely to record you without your knowledge.
 Luckily, you can keep your privacy intact by learning how to keep hackers from recording you through your own computer.

 Cameras in hospital patient rooms aren’t the HIPAA violation you might think.
 Because there are safety issues at hand, hospitals are allowed to install security cameras in patients’ rooms.
 Fujitsu even developed a camera that can recognize when a patient sits up or even has a restless night’s sleep.
-Check out these other 50 secrets hospitals are keeping from you.

 Thankfully, this is another rare case—but it could happen.
 Guests have been horrified to find hidden cameras in hotel rooms without having given any consent.
 Hotels aren’t supposed to put cameras in rooms, and the chance of someone breaking those rules are rare, but you can still keep an eye out when you’re traveling.
 Look out for holes in devices like alarm clocks and smoke detectors, or in objects you don’t always see in hotel rooms, like bouquets of flowers, security expert Chris Falkenberg recommends to CBS News.
-Learn more about how to prevent spying at hotels.

 It’s not just large hotel chains that could be compromising your security.
 Unfortunately, turning to Airbnbs for your getaways may not keep you completely safe either.
 Hidden surveillance devices are against Airbnb’s rules, but that hasn’t stopped shady hosts from hiding cameras in their rentals, much to the horror of the customers.
 A couple discovered a camera in the bedroom of their Florida Airbnb rental in late 2017, and in April 2019, a New Zealand family also found a camera.
 In the latter situation, the owner of the property claimed that the camera was there to capture any evidence of theft or property damage.
 Both cameras were hidden inside smoke detectors.
 Perhaps even scarier, these 8 items in your own home could be spying on you.